CarlosEduardo12/CarlosEduardo12/README.md

 ### Hi there! 😁

 My name is Carlos Eduardo from Brazil (🇧🇷).
-I've been working as Back-End Developer since 2018 and currently I'm Developer at [CM Tecnologia](https://https://cmtecnologia.com.br/).
+I've been working as Back-End Developer since 2018 and currently I'm Developer at [Zup IT Innovation](https://www.zup.com.br/).
 I'm passionate about Saas Project, so I've created some projects as [DoisClique](https://github.com/Doisclique) and I've always loved to produce a lot of content during my career.

 In my free time I like to play (and watch) soccer (⚽️), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and cell leader of the central bastist church in Belo Horizonte.